dipendra-mule/conducky/website/docs/user-guide/notification-center.md

 #### Individual Actions
 - **Mark as Read**: Mark a single notification as read
 - **Delete**: Remove a notification from your list
-- **View Related Item**: Click the notification to navigate to the related report or event
+- **View Related Item**: Click the notification to navigate to the related incident or event

 #### Bulk Actions
 - **Mark All as Read**: Mark all your notifications as read at once